Technical Tips & Tricks

 This resource is a Book.
 You will also find in many of your courses (i.e., your Course Syllabus is presented as a Book).
 You can read a Book in order, navigating back and forth with the arrows at the top and bottom on the page, or you can jump to specific sections using the table of contents on the left-hand side.

-If you’d like, you can print the full Book or a specific chapter by using the “Print book” or “Print this chapter” under the Administration menu which is located in the slideout menu panel on the left-hand side.
+If you’d like, you can print the full Book or a specific chapter by using the “Print book” or “Print this chapter” under the Administration menu, which is found in the slideout menu panel on the left-hand side.

 To ensure functionality, our LearnOnline team checks each link prior to the start of the course.
 If you are unable to open a web link, this may be a temporary glitch on the website.
 You can try back a few moments later and if it’s still not available, let us know immediately (i.e., phone our office, email techsupport@lifestrategies.ca, or a post within the Technical Support discussion forum).
 Our team can help you to access the resource or provide an alternative.